Shreeja-AirMetro/Github-Notes/Notes/NTN.md

  wait for Brdcast message from Sat
 Server sends packet to UPF NTN
-Issue: UPF to Gateway  - to Satellite - Because no resource CQI is 0 - Channel model
+Issue: UPF to Gateway  - to Satellite - Because no resource CQI is 0 - Channel model run this "hard case " setup
+New Physical layer for switch TN to NTN - SIB message for cross handover

+HW: Latex